What is a Fishbone (Ishikawa) Diagram?

 The following steps will help you get started using a Fishbone Diagram for root cause analysis on your shop floor:

 1. Identify the problem and write it in a box.
 This is the fish’s head.
 Draw an arrow leading into the head.

 2. Brainstorm categories for potential causes and write them as branches from the arrow.

 3. Brainstorm all potential causes and write them under the appropriate category (a cause might fall under more than one category).
 As you brainstorm, ask “why” each potential cause happens, and use these suggestions to generate more causes.

 4. As you group the causes of the problem, it will become apparent which categories are having the largest effect on the problem.
 When you’ve finished brainstorming, prioritize the causes by how likely they are to be the cause of the problem and how easy they are to fix, focusing on the causes that are having the greatest effect on the problem.

 Fishbone (Ishikawa) Diagram Templates

 To help you get started with Fishbone Diagrams, we’ve prepared templates ready for you to download, print and start using on the shop floor.
-Enter your email below to receive your templates:
+Click the button below to receive your templates:

 We’ve also built a Fishbone Diagram App that lets you run the exercise digitally, customize the diagram to your shop floor, collect defect information, and create analytics based on root cause issues.